 Why I Love PicMonkey.com, Plus Tips For Using It

-First of all, if you don't have an account, it's free, so just go to PicMonkey.com and sign up for a free account.
+First of all, if you don't have an account, just go to PicMonkey.com and sign up for an account.
 Once there you will see a page that varies as far as the image, but at the very top you will always see this:

 You can see that I am signed in, but if you are not, just click on "Log In" on the right, and then you can begin editing.